CollinErickson/mixopt/cran-comments.md

-I submitted on 11/8/22 and was rejected because a link for codecov.io was recommended to be changed to app.codecov.io.
-I had ignored this NOTE initially because I was using the link recommended by Codecov.
-I have changed it to use the link recommended by R CMD CHECK.
+I submitted on 11/9/22 and was rejected.
+I do not have any specific references, but could add general references to coordinate descent optimization.
+I fixed the examples with commented out lines and dontrun.

 ## Test environments